KState-HEP-HTT/SMHTT2016_analyzer/README.md

 Slicer is saparated for 2016 and 2017 ntuples.
 Plotter and DatacardMaker can be used for both 2016 and 2017 after slicing.

+Output root files of slicer is input of plotter and datacard maker.

 ## Instruction of tree slicer :

 To compile,